RobotOptimist/macivor/content/blog/fear-of-fouling-up.md

 David Fowler, among the many software architects and coders that I'm aware of, is a strong leader endowed with uncommon skill, like an Achilles of code or something.
 Working with him, I believed, would be a step along the way to becoming _like_ him.
 Where, now I am a strong coder for creating business solutions, I could become like David who is a strong programmer and architect creating tools for other developers to use.

-So, my error was allowing David to become larger than life in my own head.
+So, first error was allowing David to become larger than life in my own head.
 The project became overshadowed by my inability to communicate well with David.
 Also, I felt the eyes of his other followers on me.
 By becoming part of this journey I opened myself up to scrutiny and criticism.
 Even though none was forthcoming from other developers, my inner voice provided plenty!
 I was unprepared for such feelings.
 I imagined a group of fellow software developers who were unfeeling and unkind, like a host of StackOverflow curmudgeons prepared to descend upon me.

 All of this while constructing some docs pages and a few GitHub actions.
 How can the voices of my insecurity be so loud?